syedisamhashmi/CSE-4392-CSE-5392-Game-Project/README.md

 # Team Hashmi Project CSE-5392/CSE-4392

 PAID OR NON-OPEN-SOURCE ASSETS HAVE BEEN DELETED AND SPLICED FROM GIT HISTORY.
 IF YOU ARE INTERESTED IN RECEIVING THEM, REACH OUT TO ME AT: is@mhashmi.com
+---
+If you want to run it, there are executables available under the releases section
 ___